jpuray/Calories-Prediction-Model/.ipynb_checkpoints/README-checkpoint.md

-# Counting Calories with Math!
 Project for DSC80 @ UCSD

-**Before you read, you should check out our exploratory data analysis of the dataset!
+**Before you read, you should check out our exploratory data analysis of the dataset!**
-<a href="https://jpuray.github.io/Recipe-Reviews-Analysis/">Exploratory data analysis Recipes dataset</a>
+<a href="https://jpuray.github.io/Recipe-Reviews-Analysis/">Exploratory data analysis of Recipes dataset</a>

 ## Framing the Problem